 Why The Formula Matters for Teachers

 Because the skills are multiplicative, a weakness in one area impacts the outcome.
 If either skill is zero, the entire product is zero.
-A pupil who cannot decode any words (Decoding = 0) will have zero reading comprehension, regardless of vocabulary and background knowledge.
+A learner who cannot decode any words (Decoding = 0) will have zero reading comprehension, regardless of vocabulary and background knowledge.

 This "zero effect" is fundamental.
-A pupil who decodes fluently but has weak language comprehension (e.g., Decoding = 1, Language Comprehension = 0.2) will have poor comprehension (1 x 0.2 = 0.2).
-Conversely, a pupil with excellent language skills but weak decoding (e.g., Decoding = 0.2, Language Comprehension = 1) will also have poor comprehension (0.2 x 1 = 0.2).
+A learner who decodes fluently but has weak language comprehension (e.g., Decoding = 1, Language Comprehension = 0.2) will have poor comprehension (1 x 0.2 = 0.2).
+Conversely, a learner with excellent language skills but weak decoding (e.g., Decoding = 0.2, Language Comprehension = 1) will also have poor comprehension (0.2 x 1 = 0.2).
 This helps teachers target the correct intervention.

 Decoding (Word Recognition) in the Classroom